Justin Garza High School: Athletics

 The Justin Garza Athletic Department offers cross country, football, golf (boys and girls), tennis (boys and girls), volleyball (boys and girls), water polo (boys and girls), basketball (boys and girls), soccer (boys and girls), wrestling, badminton, baseball, competitive sport cheer, softball, swim & dive and track & field.
 The sports are separated into fall, winter and spring sports seasons.

 The athletic director is Hovig Torigian and Yosef Fares was selected to be the first head football coach.
 Fares graduated from Fresno State and had previously been a head coach at Madera and Bullard High Schools.
 In addition to his duties at the school, Fares was selected to work with the Atlanta Falcons during the 2022 season as part of the Bill Walsh Diversity Coaching Fellowship.

 The school competes in the County Metro League.

-Performing Arts
+Performing arts

-Justin Garza's performing arts program consists of choir, modern dance, band, color guard, guitar and theatre.
+The performing arts program consists of choir, modern dance, band, color guard, guitar and theatre.
 The school's first organized musical was In The Heights by Lin-Manuel Miranda which was performed in March 2022.
 Garza is a member of the Western Band Association.